mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~
 MLS-Exporter(Label, Context, key_length) =
-       HKDF-Expand-Label(Derive-Secret(exporter_secret, Label),
+       ExpandWithLabel(Derive-Secret(exporter_secret, Label),
                          "exporter", Hash(Context), key_length)
 ~~~~~

-The context used for the derivation of the `exported_value` MAY be empty while each application SHOULD provide a unique label as an input of the HKDF-Expand-Label for each use case.
+The context used for the derivation of the `exported_value` MAY be empty while each application SHOULD provide a unique label as an input of the ExpandWithLabel for each use case.
 This is to prevent two exported outputs from being generated with the same values and used for different functionalities.